 - Cut stakes from long, upright branches taken off the parent plant.
-Typically, lives stakes should be between 18 and 24 inches long and at least three-eighths of an inch in diameter.
+Typically, life stakes should be between 18 and 24 inches long and at least three-eighths of an inch in diameter.
 Follow the guidelines suggested in the ethics of plant collection (below).

 - Make a straight cut at the narrow end of the stake (toward the tip of the branch).
 At the thicker end (toward the trunk), cut the branch at an angle to make a point.
-This way, you will know which end is up, and it will also be easier to drive the stakes into the ground.
+This way, you will know which end is up, and it will be easier to drive the stakes into the ground.
 It is essential to plant live stakes with the right end in the ground; otherwise, they will die.

 - Remove the leaves and small branches from the stakes as soon as possible after cutting them to keep the stakes from drying out.

 - Dip the top (blunt cut, narrow end) 2-3 inches of the stakes in latex paint immediately after they are cut.
-The paint marks which end is up; also seals the exposed cut end and help prevent drying and cracking.
+The paint marks which end up; also seal the exposed cut end and help prevent drying and cracking.
 You can also use different paint colors to color code different species of cuttings, planting times, and other treatments.
 The paint will also make the stakes visible once planted so people won't trip over them.

 - Soak or dip the bottom ends of cuttings in a solution of plant rooting hormone before planting to speed up growth (you don't need to use rooting hormone for most willows or red osier dogwood.
 These species have incipient root buds ready to go and will root immediately.)